GEO600: Claims on holographic properties of spacetime

-Data/ Einstein@home
+Data and Einstein@home

 Not only the output of the main photodiode is registered, but also the output of a number of secondary sensors, for example photodiodes that measure auxiliary laser beams, microphones, seismometers, accelerometers, magnetometers and the performance of all the control circuits.
 These secondary sensors are important for diagnosis and to detect environmental influences on the interferometer output.

-The data stream is partly analyzed by the distributed computing project 'Einstein@home', software that volunteers can run on their computer.
+The data stream is partly analyzed by the distributed computing project 'Einstein@home', software that volunteers can run on their computers.

 From September 2011, both VIRGO and the LIGO detectors were shut down for upgrades, leaving GEO600 as the only operating large scale laser interferometer searching for gravitational waves.
 Subsequently, in September 2015, the advanced LIGO detectors came online and were used in the first Observing Run 'O1' at a sensitivity roughly 4 times greater than Initial LIGO for some classes of sources (e.g., neutron-star binaries), and a much greater sensitivity for larger systems with their peak radiation at lower audio frequencies.
 These advanced LIGO detectors were developed under the LIGO Scientific Collaboration with Gabriela González as the spokesperson.
-By 2019, the sensitivity of the new advanced LIGO detectors should be at least 10 times greater than the original LIGO detectors.